 Interpersonal SynchronyIt is vital that a child with autism learn how to interact with others.
 Interpersonal synchrony focuses on social development skills.
 A child learns how to engage with other children or adults in various social settings.
 They learn how to communicate and how to play with others.

-Autism Spectrum Disorder Treatment ProgramsAutism spectrum disorder treatment programs in Westchester, NY provides comprehensive evidence-based ABA autism spectrum disorder treatment.
-Autism spectrum disorder treatment programs include: evidence-based ABA autism spectrum disorder treatment program include:
+Autism Spectrum Disorder Treatment ProgramsAutism spectrum disorder treatment programs in Fort Worth, Texas, provides comprehensive evidence-based ABA autism spectrum disorder treatment.
+Autism spectrum disorder treatment programs include:

 - Provides a more focused and comprehensive method for working with young children